 - Secondary competitions at the district, regional and state level in academics, fine arts and athletics.

 HCA offers a varied and challenging academic curriculum with several extracurricular programs to ensure its students have a strong educational foundation and reach their full potential.
 Students at HCA will have more opportunities because they are not limited to just one or two activities.
-In the Athletic Department, students can participate in football, volleyball, cheer leading, basketball, baseball, softball, track, tennis, swimming and golf; and the Fine Arts Department offers band, art, drama, choir, praise team, yearbook, debate, digital editing, graphic design and photography.
+In the Athletic Department, students can participate in football, volleyball, cheerleading, basketball, baseball, softball, track, tennis, swimming and golf; and the Fine Arts Department offers band, art, drama, choir, praise team, yearbook, debate, digital editing, graphic design and photography.
 Both of these departments are well-recognized and have been awarded several high honors.
-There are also various clubs, honor societies and Missions and volunteer opportunities for the students as well.
+There are also various clubs, honor societies, missions and volunteer opportunities for the students as well.